torsteingrindvik/bevy-vfx-bag/README.md

 The general strategy is:

 * Add the main plugin: `BevyVfxBagPlugin`.
-* Add the effect plugin you are interested in.
+* Add the post processing effect components on top of the camera(s) you want the effects to apply to.
-* Add the `PostProcessingInput` marker component to your camera.
-This camera's output is then used as input for the post processing effects.
-* Add any systems to change effect parameters at runtime.
+* Add any systems to change effects at runtime.

 ```rust,ignore
 // See the examples folder for fleshed out examples,